Gruppe-H/AI_exam/README.md

 3. How can generative AI be used to make it easier for a person to choose a movie to watch?

 ## Theoretical foundation
-We wanted to create the chatbot based on a Large Language Model,
+We wanted to create the chatbot based on a Large Language Model.
+The predictions are expected to be made with regression, based on budget and revenue.
+And for the recommendations we want to use Clustering.

 ## Argumentation
 We wanted to train our chatbot based on the movie data that we had, but since the movie plot_summary, plot_synopsis and reviews were made by users, we were unsure of how accurate the information was, so we chose to collect data about the movies from wikipedia instead.